Spain: An attractive country for investment

 - Personal data may only be disclosed if a legal basis applies.

-- When the communication is addressed to a third party classified by the Law as a data processor, which provides a service entailing access to such data, prior consent by the data subject is not required, but the relationship must be regulated in a contract for services that includes a number of provisions established by the GDPR.
+- When the communication is addressed to a third party classified by the Law as a data processor, which provides a service entailing access to such data, prior consent by the data subject is not required, but the relationship must be regulated in a contract for services that includes a number of provisions established in article 28 of the GDPR (data processing agreement).

 It should also be noted that international transfers of personal data are subject to limitations and the obligation to ensure an equivalent level of security as that inside the EU, and therefore it is necessary to use one of the methods listed in the GDPR including, in some cases, the prior authorization of the Director of the Spanish Data Protection Agency.